MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-define-additional-trunks-in-topology-builder.md

 > [!NOTE]
-> In diesem Thema wird davon ausgegangen, dass Sie mindestens einen Front-End-Pool oder Standard Edition-Server an mindestens einem zentralen Standort eingerichtet haben, wie unter <A href="lync-server-2013-define-and-configure-a-front-end-pool-or-standard-edition-server.md">definieren und Konfigurieren eines Front-End-Pools oder Standard Edition-Servers in lync Server 2013</A> beschrieben und <A href="lync-server-2013-publish-the-topology.md">Veröffentlichen der Topologie in lync Server 2013</A> in der Bereitstellungsdokumentation.
+> In diesem Thema wird davon ausgegangen, dass Sie mindestens einen Front-End-Pool oder Standard Edition-Server an mindestens einem zentralen Standort eingerichtet haben, wie unter <A href="lync-server-2013-define-and-configure-a-front-end-pool-or-standard-edition-server.md">define and configure a Front-End-Pool or Standard Edition-Server in lync Server 2013</A> und <A href="lync-server-2013-publish-the-topology.md">Veröffentlichen der Topologie in lync Server 2013</A> in der Bereitstellungsdokumentation beschrieben.